Feri03/Feri03/README.md

 # Hi there 👋, Feri Irawan

 ## Skills And Experience
-* 💻 HTML, CSS, JS, PHP, PHYTON
+* 💻 FRONTEND and BACKEND
 * 📱 React and Kotlin Fundamental